pseudoyim/conda_build_dojo/README.md

 ```
 pip install -e .
 ```
+1. If you're planning to make a change to the [upstream repo](`github.com/anaconda-distribution/conda_build_dojo`) (e.g. to contribute a new lesson), do the following:
+	1. Checkout a dev branch.
+	1. Make your changes.
+	1. Test your changes.
+	1. Run `dojo clean` (to get rid of any progress and history that shouldn't be committed upstream).
+	1. Commit and push your changes to the upstream repo and create a PR.

 ## TODO
+- dojo lessons
-- Show all lessons (in curriculum.yaml)
+	- Show lessons (in curriculum.yaml)
-- Show my history.
+	- show "done", "started", "not started"
-- Add color to the prompt (use colorama).
+- Add color to the prompt (use colorama, add to env.yaml).
-- Clean up.
 - Lesons to add:
     - Create a patch (including on GitHub!)
     - Port a patch